-- Customer information should be reviewed periodically and updated as necessary. - Significant book profits or losses, unusual requests, and transactions or patterns of activity inconsistent with a customer's profile should be referred to management. - No salesperson should make a conscious effort to avoid learning the truth about a client's suspected activities. - Salespeople should not assist any customer in structuring financial transactions that would hamper proper disclosure to governmental or law enforcement authorities under applicable law. - Trading management should develop policies to protect the institution's premises and systems from being used as a vehicle for money-laundering activities.
-Sales staff should be made aware of "high-risk" geographies and industries for money laundering.
+- Customer information should be reviewed periodically and updated as necessary. - Significant book profits or losses, unusual requests, and transactions or patterns of activity inconsistent with a customer's profile should be referred to management or to the legal or compliance department. - Suspicious activities should be investigated. - Salespeople should not assist any customer in structuring financial transactions that would hamper proper disclosure to governmental or law enforcement authorities under applicable law. - Trading management should develop policies to protect the institution's premises and systems from being used as a vehicle for money-laundering activities.
+Sales staff should be made aware of "high-risk" geographies and industries for money laundering. - Management should be aware of and disseminate information on new suspicious activities in the market.